arnzchen/vibe-ify/README.md

-# vibe-ify
+# vibe-ify ~ open project @ ucb

-open project vibe-fy repo
+An app that will listen to song audio and recommend similar songs.